spiral/docs/docs/en/basics/orm.md

 ### Configuration

-The configuration for spiral framework's database services is located in your application's `app/config/database.php` configuration file.
+The configuration for Spiral database services is located in your application's `app/config/database.php` configuration file.
 In this file, you may define all of your database connections, as well as specify which connection should be used by default.
 Most of the configuration options within this file are driven by the values of your application's environment variables.